TheMonk2121/ai-dev-tasks/400_guides/400_01_memory-system-architecture.md

 ## 🧠 MEMORY SCAFFOLDING SYSTEM

+> **💡 What This Section Does**: This explains how the memory system works under the hood.
+If you just want to use the system, you can skip to the "User Journey" section above.

 ### **Unified Memory Orchestrator**

 **Purpose**: Single command access to all memory systems with automatic environment setup and database management.

+**Skip This If**: You just want to use the memory system - the Quick Start section above has everything you need.

 **Key Features**:
 - **One-Command Access**: `python3 scripts/unified_memory_orchestrator.py --systems ltst cursor go_cli prime --role planner "query"`